Campus El Segundo Athletic Fields

 Campus El Segundo Athletic Fields is an outdoor athletic field in El Segundo, California.
 The park was opened in 2007, by English International footballer David Beckham and French International footballer Zinedine Zidane.

-The facility can be easily accessed from the Mariposa station, located across the street from the fields.
+The facility can be easily accessed from Mariposa station, located across the street from the fields.

 Located near Campus El Segundo is Toyota Sports Center, a practice facility for the Los Angeles Kings, which contains an NHL sized ice rink.

 The Edge

 Part of Campus El Segundo The Edge at Campus El Segundo is a 220,000 square foot (14 acres) high-quality business park with 15 two-story buildings and 20,000 SF of support retail it is currently being developed by Mar Ventures, Inc. and AMB Property Corporation.
 Located in El Segundo, 801 Parkview Drive North has convenient access to the beach communities from Palos Verdes to Santa Monica, a direct on-ramp to the 105 Freeway with the San Diego 405 Freeway approximately one mile away and proximity to both LAX and the Metro C Line.
 The building size and number of window openings, filled with high-performance glass, aluminum composite panels, cornices, and canopies, make the buildings aesthetically pleasing.
 Many observers have found it hard to believe the buildings are tilt-up.